 We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of Headwaters Health Foundation of Western Montana and Subsidiary and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
+We are required to be independent of the Foundation and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.